 I reviewed the correspondence between you and T-Mobile.
 Here’s my problem: Not only do you have zero documentation about your terms of service, but since you’ve already terminated your service, the company won’t even let you back in to retrieve whatever documents might — or might not — exonerate you.

 T-Mobile’s position, which is articulately stated in the two form letters you received, is that you never made the switch to the month-to-month plan.
 In other words, you were still under contract when you canceled, and owe T-Mobile $200.

 But I also believe you when you say you switched to a month-to-month contract.
 You can see the terms of your current contract on your monthly bill, which, if you’re paying electronically, would not be accessible to you now that you’ve left T-Mobile.

 Now, don’t get me wrong.
 I understand the reason wireless carriers have early termination fees.
 I’m not going to go down that aisle in this story.
 But if you took every step you believed was necessary to switch to a month-to-month contract, then I think T-Mobile should honor your request.

-I contacted T-Mobile on your behalf, and it refunded $100 of the early termination fee.
+My advocacy team and I contacted T-Mobile on your behalf, and it refunded $100 of the early termination fee.
 It also offered you a “free” Samsung Galaxy S2 or an HTC One S if your reactivated your account in the next 30 days.
 Something tells me you won’t.